 Since $r_{k+1}^+\ge r_k^+$ always holds there are two possibilities: either $r_{k+1}^+(i+1)=r_k^+(i+1)$ or $r_{k+1}^+(i+1)>r_k^+(i+1)$.
 If $r_{k+1}^+(i+1)=r_k^+(i+1)$, then $r_{k+1}^+(i)=r_k^+(i+1)+1$ since the first term in the maximum on the right-hand side of \eqref{rk+1max} cannot be smaller than the other one.
 Also $\wt r_{k+1}^+(i)=r_{k+1}^+(i+1)+1=r_k^+(i+1)+1$ by \eqref{rk+1evolution} hence $r_{k+1}^+(i)=\wt r_{k+1}^+(i)$.
 If $r_{k+1}^+(i+1)>r_k^+(i+1)$, then $r_{k+1}^+(i+1)\ge r_k^+(i+1)+2$, hence $r_{k+1}^+(i)=r_{k+1}^+(i+1)-\xi_{(i,r_{k+1}^+(i+1))}$ because the second term in the maximum on the right-hand side of \eqref{rk+1max} cannot be smaller than the first one.
 On the other hand by \eqref{rk+1evolution} we have $\wt r_{k+1}^+(i)=r_{k+1}^+(i+1)-\xi_{(i,r_{k+1}^+(i+1))}$ which means that $r_{k+1}^+(i)=\wt r_{k+1}^+(i)$ as required for $i\ge T_k$.
 The evolution beyond $T_k$ clearly follows that of the backward Brownian web given in \eqref{rk+1evolution2}. \end{proof}

-\begin{proof}[Proof of Proposition~\ref{prop:discreteSkorokhod}] To see \eqref{rkSkorokhod} we proceed by induction on $k$.
+\begin{proof}[Proof of Proposition~\ref{prop:discreteSkorokhod}] We prove the statement for the upper boundary curves $r_k^+$, the proof for $r_k^-$ is identical.
+To see \eqref{rkSkorokhod} we proceed by induction on $k$.
 Given $r_k^+$, the path $r_{k+1}^+$ clearly starts at $(j,v+1)$ as well as the right-hand side of \eqref{rkSkorokhod}.
 Next we check that the right-hand side of \eqref{rkSkorokhod} satisfies the evolution rule \eqref{rk+1evolution} by induction on $i$ backwards.
 For this we rewrite the right-hand side of \eqref{rkSkorokhod} by separating the $l=i$ case in the minimum to get that

 where the second equality above follows by the induction hypothesis \eqref{rkSkorokhod} with $i$ replaced by $i+1$.
-The right-hand side of \eqref{sk+1computation} means an independent random walk step compared to $r_{k+1}^+(i+1)$ except for the case when $r_{k+1}^+(i+1)=r_k^+(i+1)$ in which case it is a forced to jump up by one.
+The right-hand side of \eqref{sk+1computation} means an independent random walk step compared to $r_{k+1}^+(i+1)$ except for the case when $r_{k+1}^+(i+1)=r_k^+(i+1)$ in which case it is forced to jump up by one.
 This corresponds to the evolution of $r_{k+1}^+(i)$ described in \eqref{rk+1evolution} hence it proves \eqref{rkSkorokhod}.

 The proof of \eqref{rkwithLPP} follows an induction on $k$.
 It clearly holds for $k=0$ and the induction step is based on \eqref{rkSkorokhod} which one can write as

 where we used the induction hypothesis \eqref{rkwithLPP} for $r_{k-1}^+(l+1)$ in the last equality above.
 Then the right-hand side above is equal in distribution to that of \eqref{rkwithLPP} which can be seen by shifting all indices $l_{k-1},\dots,l_{-1}$ by $1$. \end{proof}